 Kanban: Automotive Revolution takes place on an assembly line.
 Players are ambitious managers who are trying to impress the board of directors in order to achieve as high a position as possible in the company.
 With promotions come advantages at the factory, such as more space to store precious materials and greater prestige to accelerate your ascent.
 Through solid management, you must strive to shine next to your peers.
 This economic strategy game is for 2 – 4 players and takes about 90 – 120 minutes.
 A great option on the list of the best board games of 2014 for the racing enthusiasts.

-FOR MORE: Buy Kanban Driver’s Edition
+FOR MORE: Buy Kanban Driver’s Edition on Amazon

 #16 | Power Grid Deluxe: Europe/North America

 Normally a deluxe version that just has some additional pieces and modes would not make the list of the best board games of 2014 but Power Grid came back in a big way so respect.
 The goal of Power Grid is to supply the most cities with power when someone’s network reaches a predetermined size.
 Players mark pre-existing routes between cities for connection, then bid against each other to purchase the power plants that they need to power these cities.
 As power plants are purchased, newer, more efficient plants become available, which can be dangerous.
 Games are for 2 – 6 players and last about 120 minutes.

 FOR MORE: Games Like Power Grid | Buy Power Grid on Amazon